hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

-The reference for this point of view is Gary Berhnahardt's talk from Pycon 2012, entitled [Fast Tests, Slow test](https://www.youtube.com/watch?v=RAxiiRPHS9k) If you haven't already, I definitely encourage you to watch that talk, Gary knows what he's talking about, whereas I suspect I don't.
+The reference for this point of view is Gary Berhnahardt's talk from Pycon 2012, entitled [Fast Tests, Slow test](https://www.youtube.com/watch?v=RAxiiRPHS9k) If you haven't already, I **strongly** encourage you to watch that talk, Gary knows what he's talking about, whereas I suspect I don't.

 ## Why I think this is wrong: fast tests don't help you code, and they don't help you find bugs